carliitozcorrea/DognerAdmin/README.md

 ## Improving this Sample

-Phalcon is an open source project and a volunteer effort.
-Vökuró does not have human resources fully dedicated to the maintenance of this software.
+Phalcon is an open source project and a volunteer effort. project does not have human resources fully dedicated to the maintenance of this software.
 If you want something to be improved or you want a new feature please submit a Pull Request.

 ## License